Harvey, Illinois

-Harvey is a city in Cook County, Illinois, United States.
+Harvey is a city and south suburb of Chicago in Cook County, Illinois, United States.
 The population was 20,324 at the 2020 census.

 Harvey is bordered by the villages of Dixmoor and Riverdale to the north; Dolton, Phoenix, and South Holland to the east; East Hazel Crest to the south; and Hazel Crest, Markham and Posen to the west.